rgbkrk/deno-canary-sizes/README.md

 ## Canary Locations

-You can dowload the canary for any commit (if built successfully) with a URL like below:
+You can download the canary for any commit (if built successfully) with a URL like below:

 `https://dl.deno.land/canary/[COMMIT_HASH]/deno-[TARGET_TUPLE].zip`